-2 Throughout this policy the role of Secretary to Academic Board may be delegated to a senior manager (normally the Deputy Academic Registrar) reporting directly to the Secretary to Academic Board.
+2Throughout this policy the role of Secretary to Academic Board may be delegated to a senior manager (normally the Deputy Academic Registrar) reporting directly to the Secretary to Academic Board.

-- v. complete an Infringement of Exam Rules Report detailing the incident, giving the opportunity to the student to comment on the report, and both invigilator and student sign and date it. - vi. enter details of the incident on the invigilator's report; - vii. report the allegation to Academic Misconduct Team (via the Student Office) for processing. - b) Where an internal examiner suspects a candidate of infringing examination room rules they shall: - i.
-Complete an AIM Referral form detailing the alleged infringement, with evidence to support the allegation; - ii. report the allegation to the Quality Office for processing.
+- b) Where an internal examiner suspects a candidate of infringing examination room rules they shall: - i.
+Complete an AIM Referral form detailing the alleged infringement, with evidence to support the allegation; - ii. report the allegation to the AIM team for processing.